Please wait while the search results are loading...

 Generally, local port authorities are governmental units that own the real estate around their shipping ports.
 These port authorities lease real estate to terminal operators.
 Frequently, these terminal operators are foreign-based, and occasionally they are even owned by foreign governments.
 However, these terminal operators have little or nothing to do with port security, which is the focus primarily of federal agencies including the Coast Guard and U.S. Customs authorities.

 Potential security risks at ports are widespread, and there is a great business opportunity here for service providers and firms that can create breakthrough security technology.
 While aboard ships in transit or in port, containers are hardly tamperproof—it would be easy enough for someone with ill intent to add to or alter the cargo.
 Physical security measures in and around U.S. ports may include Coast Guard patrols, local police patrols and port security personnel, along with security cameras and lighting.
 Nonetheless, ports are vast, extremely busy operations, and security measures at present are sorely taxed to provide broad coverage.
-Meanwhile, the huge quantity of trucks and rail cars coming and going to and from ports present another immense security risk.
+Meanwhile, the huge quantity of trucks and rail cars coming and going to and from ports presents another immense security risk.

 Technology offers some hope for container security.
 The Hong Kong Terminal Operators Association was involved in a successful pilot program, utilizing state of the art scanners on every container entering either of two large container terminals by truck.
 While sitting on flatbed trucks, the containers are screened by an x-ray-like device based on gamma-rays to look for suspicious objects.
 Likewise, the containers are scanned for radiation.
 This system, known as Integrated Container Inspection System or ICIS, is offered by an American firm, Commercial Fleet Export, Inc., based in St. Louis, Missouri.
 ICIS can collect and integrate data from sources such as shipping records, terminal information systems and customs intelligence.
 Each container’s identification is scanned into a database where data on container scans and inspections are used as the basis for container tracking and intelligence.